 Your highest value is your purpose or mission in life.
 The more congruent you are with that highest value, the more you’re likely to structure your life around that highest value, delegate everything but that highest value, build momentum, and expand your space and time horizons.
 As a result, your vision tends to grow bigger and you’re more likely to give yourself permission to do something even greater going forwards.

-Knowing your highest value often results in your mission and vision becoming crystal clear, which in turn leads to vitality in life.
+Being inspired and knowing your highest value often results in your mission and vision becoming crystal clear, which in turn leads to inspiration, vitality and meaning in life.
 I often tell people during the Breakthrough Experience that your vitality in life is directly proportionate to the vividness of your vision.

 Those with a vision flourish; and those without a vision perish.
 Those with a mission make a difference; those without a mission wander around and subdue themselves by subordinating to other people, conforming, not really standing out, and trying to fit in.

 You are not going to make a difference fitting in.
-You’re going to make a difference standing out.
+You’re going to make a difference being inspired and standing out.

 STEP 3: Live By Highest Priority